 Due to strenuous training and large levels of muscle mass, athletes often have energy expenditures two to three times the average sedentary individual and as such, require a high daily energy intake.
 From examining the dietary patterns of athletes, we learn that this population tends to have a “grazing” meal pattern or very frequent feedings.
 It’s quite common for athletes to utilize at least five and upwards of ten eating occasions per day to meet their energy needs.

 The rationale behind this dietary strategy being it is easier to eat a large number of calories per day through smaller more frequent feedings due to these caloric events having less impact on satiety.
 In fact, a relationship has been found between the number of daily eating occasions and total energy intake in athletes.
 The more often an athlete eats, the higher their daily calorie intake tends to be.

-In regards to the clinical setting, small frequent meals are commonly recommended for patients with conditions that predispose them to inadequate energy intake.
-For example, small frequent meals are recommended for patients with gastroparesis.
+In the clinical setting, small frequent meals are commonly recommended for patients with conditions that predispose them to inadequate energy intake.
+For example, patients with gastroparesis.
 Gastroparesis is a disease of the muscles of the stomach resulting in delayed gastric emptying and early satiety.
 In order to increase energy intake in this population, small frequent meals have been successfully implemented.

 The benefits and efficacy of this strategy for increasing overall energy intake have been recorded for numerous other populations as well, including older adults at risk for malnutrition.

 From analyzing a broad spectrum of evidence, it appears that the best way to consume more total energy throughout the day is to eat more frequently.
 While this may benefit a highly active athlete, it’s a recipe for excess adiposity in the average sedentary individual.